rhiaro/network-affect/index.md

 When the junction 48 accident had happened, Coral was just beginning to recover from losing another parent and sibling, in the preceding year.
 Two different terminal illnesses, one long and one sudden, was already a lot for his family to bear.
 But they could, at least, bear it together.

 Family was a fluid concept on Nubo Station, similarly in all of the Loops.
 They tended to be large, changeable, and chosen.
 Blood ties were not important after centuries of careful population control and communal child raising.
 Coral could have sought a new family to join.
 Many of the survivors did so.
 But he opted instead to move to a solo home pod, and had stayed there ever since.

+## …

+In which Mustard and Sushi have some giant fungal adventures

+## …

+In which we find out that Nubo is listening / pervaded by mycelia, and about the project connecting the station to the planet

+## …

+In which Mustard and Sushi find out more about the railway.

+## …